geektutor/chunk/README.md

 * setup `ffmpeg` - follow instructions from the official website [https://www.ffmpeg.org](https://www.ffmpeg.org)

 ## Usage
-* Run the script and provide an audio file (mp3 or wav)
+* Run the script and provide a directory for it to scan

 You can pass an additional `seconds_waiting` parameter.
 This is the minimum amount of time in seconds for a part of the audio to be classified as silence.